ubccr/coldfront/coldfront/plugins/freeipa/README.md

 The "FREEIPA\_KTNAME" should be the path to the keytab file for a user in FreeIPA with the appropriate permissions for modifying group membership.
-The easiest way to do this in FreeIPA is to create a new role for Coldfront with the "Modify Group membership" privilege.
-Then create a user account specifically for use with Coldfront and assign them this role.
+The easiest way to do this in FreeIPA is to create a new role for ColdFront with the "Modify Group membership" privilege.
+Then create a user account specifically for use with ColdFront and assign them this role.
 Then export a keytab for that user.
-"FREEIPA\_GROUP\_ATTRIBUTE\_NAME" is optional and is the name of the subscription attribute for the unix group.
+"FREEIPA\_GROUP\_ATTRIBUTE\_NAME" is optional and is the name of the allocation attribute for the unix group.
 Default is "freeipa\_group".

 ## CLI Usage

-To check the consistency between Coldfront and FreeIPA run the following command:
+To check the consistency between ColdFront and FreeIPA run the following command:

 ```
     $ python manage.py freeipa_check -x --verbosity 0
 ```

-This will process all active subscriptions that have a "freeipa\_group" attribute and check that active users are members of that group and removed users are not members of that group in freeipa.
+This will process all active allocations that have a "freeipa\_group" attribute and check that active users are members of that group and removed users are not members of that group in freeipa.
 You can optionally provide the '--sync' flag and this tool will modify group membership in FreeIPA.
-This will also update user status in Coldfront to match that in freeipa.
+This will also update user status in ColdFront to match that in freeipa.

 ```
     $ python manage.py freeipa_check --sync